"Guess I should have warned you — whenever I'm about to lose, I always draw exactly what I need!"

 - Joey's luck is also improbable.
 He has a lot of luck-based cards in his deck (Graceful Dice, Skull Dice, Time Wizard, Roulette Spider, those two in the Courtroom Chaos duel [the monster/magic pick, although you can psych your opponent out with that one; and the coin flip one]), and he almost always rolls/flips/spins right.
 On the flipside, he also has a lot of bad draws.

-- Detailed in the manga is the semi-sentience of the 'spirit of the cards'.
+- Detailed in the manga is the 'spirit of the cards', which serves as a Karma Meter mechanic for the game.
 Play nobly, treat your cards well, don't sacrifice willy-nilly, be cool and your luck increases.
 Be a jerk, cheat, try to cheat, your luck goes spiraling downwards.
 One should think the jerks would get it.

 - They've even turned it into a game mechanic in Tag Force 2; called "Destiny Draw", it can be assigned to up to 5 cards, and it only kicks in when you're about to lose.